BERKELEY’s BEST ●Attractions

-Now located at the back of the museum, the Barbro Osher theater has one of five world-class public archival film collections in the U.S. It has the largest collection of Japanese titles outside of Japan and one of the world’s largest collections of silent and early films from the former Soviet Union and pre-1960 Eastern Europe, plus hundreds of experimental movies by West Coast filmmakers.
-Film programs span world cinema from the silent era to the present.
-A black womb filled with seats, the theater is clean, the sound system excellent, and the audience well mannered.
+One of the leading cinameteques on the West Coast, the Pacific Film Archive has one of five world-class public archival film collections in the U.S. It has the largest collection of Japanese titles outside of Japan and one of the world’s largest collections of silent and early films from the former Soviet Union and pre-1960 Eastern Europe, plus hundreds of experimental movies by West Coast filmmakers.
+Film programs span world cinema from the silent era to the present and include retrospectives of important directors.
+Located at the back of the museum’s entry hallway, up a few steps, and through a small red door, the Barbro Osher theater looks much as it did in its prior location on Bancroft Way, but has been updated to state of the art.
+It is a small (232 seats) black womb filled with seats.
+The theater is clean, the sound system excellent, and the audience well mannered.
 No snacks are permitted inside.
+A smaller theater is integrated into the lower-level galleries, and its short shows are tied in with exhibitions.
+Also, a research film library is a free public resource.

 ●Cal Day Open House Annually in April.
 Free.
 Most of the university departments sponsor exhibits and events, and some campus museums are open to the public only at this event.